waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis #3: Timed/Conditional Switch**
   - **Test:** Reset the floor, activated the western switch at (3, 10), and immediately checked the barrier at (10, 13).
   - **Conclusion:** **FALSE.** The barrier remained closed.
 All hypotheses for solving this puzzle on 1F have failed.

+- **Hypothesis #4: Western Path (Youngster Passable)**
+  - **Test:** Attempted to walk north through the Youngster at (7, 11).
+  - **Conclusion:** **FALSE.** The Youngster is a confirmed impassable obstacle.

+- **New Conclusion:** All paths on Victory Road 1F are blocked.
+The eastern path is blocked by an immovable boulder, and the western path is blocked by an impassable NPC.
+The solution to open the barrier at (10, 13) must lie on another floor, likely related to the boulder-hole puzzle on 3F.
+My next course of action is to leave this floor and explore 2F and 3F.